MikhailKuklin/MyCodes/README.md

 # MyCodes
 This folder contains simple bash scripts for processing output data from software for solid state chemistry and physics, ML, and HPC clusters in general.

 List below is probably outdated.
-Check scrips for more info.
+Check scripts for more info.

 Last time updated: 28.04.2020